telecoda/pico-go-electron/hugo-docs/content/example/_index.md

 +++
-title = "overview"
+title = "examples"
 draft = false
-weight = 1
+weight = 3

 +++
 # Examples

-The `examples` folder contains small example projects for pico-go.

-## Meanwhile
+These are short code examples of how to use `pico-go`.